enonic/old-xp-doc/doc/developer/my-first-app/initialize-project.rst

 Initialize project
 ==================

 Enonic XP includes the :ref:`toolbox` which can perform several useful operations.
-The :ref:`init_app` operation will initialize a new application project with the standard structures required  (see :ref:`apps-basics-project`).
+The :ref:`init_project` operation will initialize a new application project with the standard structures required  (see :ref:`apps-basics-project`).

 #.
 Create a new folder at a suitable location on your filesystem for the application project files.
    e.g. ``/Users/<username>/project/myapp`` This will be the project root.